 - Evaluation of the Expository Reading and Writing Course: Findings From the Investing in Innovation Development Grant

 This report is an independent evaluation of the Expository Reading and Writing Course (ERWC).
-The ERWC was developed by California Statue University as a full-year grade-12 English course for college-readiness.
+The ERWC was developed by California State University as a full-year grade 12 English course for college-readiness.
 The ERWC emphasizes an in-depth study of expository, analytical, and argumentative reading and writing.
 The report reveals a positive impact of the ERWC on student achievement.
 Educational leaders and teachers will find this document useful.
 Its extensive description of the ERWC, including curriculum, professional learning, materials, and implementation offers suggestions for improving instruction.

 - Implementing the Mathematics Framework

 Four local educational agencies discuss their implementation work during the July 2014 State Board of Education meeting.

 The California Career Zone offers this free student workbook PDF that educators can use to help students begin using CareerZone.
 For additional career development information and resources, visit the California Career Resource Network (CalCRN).

 - Kindergarten through Grade 8 (K–8) California Common Core Standards Parent Handbook

 Available in 18 languages, this handbook give parents an introduction to California's Common Core Standards and a summary of what students are expected to learn as they advance from K–8.